codeceptjs/CodeceptJS/docs/internal-api.md

 ## Concepts

-In this guide we will overview the internal API of CodeceptJS.
+In this guide we will overview the internal API of HermionaJS.
 This knowledge is required for customization, writing plugins, etc.

 CodeceptJS provides an API which can be loaded via `require('codeceptjs')` when CodeceptJS is installed locally.
 Otherwise, you can load codeceptjs API via global `codeceptjs` object: